 - Why it’s hard to track the amount of money that financial advisors earn

-- Why how much you make as a financial advisor matters
+- Why how much you make as a financial planner matters

-- The factors that drive how much financial advisors get paid
+- The factors that drive how much financial planners get paid

 - My outlook for the profit margins in financial advisor business models

-- What it all means for what I see financial advisors earning in 2021 and going forward
+- What it all means for what I see financial planners earning in 2021 and going forward

-Financial advisor and planner salary is probably understated
+Financial planner and advisor salary is probably understated

 I’m writing this blog about how much financial advisors will probably make in 2021 because it seems like there’s just zero clarity about how much money financial advisors and planners get paid.
 I’ve seen data from the Bureau of Labor Statistics reporting that the median annual wage for financial advisors was $87,850 in May 2019.